Explorer. Thinker. Storeteller.

 "The problem is, as achievement-subjects, not only do we burn ourselves out, but the meaning and value of our lives is always deferred.
 Once we have our dream job, the perfect home, a perfectly optimised life – once we are productive enough, efficient enough, successful enough – only then will we arrive at meaning."

 Madness—that’s what people around me called it.
-I was cutting off the roots of my career while they were just starting to grow, creating an unexplained employment gap in the process and a large hole in my savings account, all for no apparent reason.
-And they were right: I truly had nothing to show for the future.
+I was cutting off the roots of a career I’d built with an unbelievable amount of sweat and hardwork, before they’d even formed a grip in the soil.
+In addition, I was creating an unexplained employment gap in the process and a large hole in my savings account, all for no apparent reason.

-What I did have though was a burning passion and a question that I couldn’t wait to get an answer for — what kind of life do I really want to live?
+They were right — I truly had nothing to show.
+But what I did have was a burning passion and a question that I couldn’t wait to get an answer for: what kind of life do I really want to live?

 "The best way to predict the future... is to create it."